DIPSAS/OpenEhrRestApiTest/README.md

 You can specify the hostname and ports using the envionrment variables `ServerHostname` and `ServerPort`.
-The above command with `ServerHostname='host.docker.internal'` will run tests against an OpenEHR REST API running on the docker host.
+The above command with `ServerHostname='host.docker.internal'` will run tests against an openEHR REST API running on the docker host.